vdclab/vdclab-wiki/pVOGs.md

 ## Notes from Users
 - Sections of the website are at the bottom of the main page.
-- Some VOGs are poorly define, some verification are needed.
+- Some VOGs are poorly defined, some verification is needed.

 ## Ease of Use
-- Search the site by genome: each collumn can be searched.
+- Search the site by genome: each column can be searched.
 - Search website directly by VOGs.
-- All tables of the databe can be downloaded.
+- All tables of the database can be downloaded.
-- Downloadable per VOG: Allignment, tables and HHmers.
+- Downloadable per VOG: Alignment, tables and HHmers.

 ## Help
 - [pVOGs Tutorial *Help page*](http://dmk-brain.ecn.uiowa.edu/pVOGs/tutorial.html#)